 If you are planning to add a detached garage, shed, pole barn, or similar structure to your property, that is larger than 200 square feet, you are required to submit for and obtain a building permit and all required inspections.
 Please do not purchase plans or materials prior to contacting the Planning Department, 801-446-5323, for conceptual plan review .

-If the structure is 200 square feet or less, but you are adding electrical (outlets, lights), you are required to obtain an Electrical Permit ($47.47) and schedule an electrical inspection.
+If the structure is 200 square feet or less, but you are adding electrical, heating or plumbing, then an Electrical Mechanical/Plumbing permit is required (see Electrical/Mechanical/Plumbing).